brpeterman/forza-trackir-wrapper/README.md

 1. Since there are no releases yet, download and compile the source.
 2. Run ForzaTrackIR.exe.
+3. Select your DS4 controller from the list.
+It should be named "Wireless Controller".
-3. **Important:** Make sure TrackIR is running.
+4. **Important:** Make sure TrackIR is running.
 If it's not running, the application will crash. ;)
-4. Click Start/Stop.
+5. Click Start/Stop.
 You should hear Windows activating a new device.
-5. Start Forza and play as usual, but with head tracking.
+6. Start Forza and play as usual, but with head tracking.
-6. When you're done, click Start/Stop again to disconnect the virtual gamepad.
+7. When you're done, click Start/Stop again to disconnect the virtual gamepad.

 ## Limitations

-* This software is incomplete, so it doesn't work very well yet.
-You can't look around while inputting anything else with your controller. :(
-* Hardcoded to replace the right stick on an XInput controller (Xbox 360, Xbox One).
-If you're using some other controller, tough luck.
+* Hardcoded to replace the right stick on a DS4 controller.
+It *might* work with a DS3.
+It will almost certainly not work correctly with anything else.
 * Only works with TrackIR.

 ## Acknowledgements